 German for “The Little School.”
 Built in 1898, served as a day school where the children of the Concordia Lutheran parish were taught “reading, riting, and rithmetic” as well as religion.
 Today it serves as local tour site

-Based on collective memories, a stay at Eggers and Company General Store B & B is reminiscent of visiting grandparents in the country.
-After a pleasant drive through the beautiful countryside of eastern Perry County, the story of rural America
+Based on collective memories, a stay at Eggers and Co.
+General Store B&B is reminiscent of visiting grandparents in the country.
+After a pleasant drive through the beautiful countryside of Perry County, the story of rural America comes alive.<

 All-natural products, essential oils and home remedies personally made on our family farm in rural southeast Missouri.
 Nothing artificial – just wholesome and homemade!